It seems like there are three types of people out there when it comes to year-end and procrastinating. Which one would you classify yourself as?

 - Somewhat prepared – You were a little shocked when you realized it was time for year-end again.
 But at the end of December or early January, you started getting everything together and tidied up.

 - Procrastinator – Every year you file an extension for your taxes and even then wait until the final deadline is approaching to get your records together.
 Once you are done, you pray that you don’t have to think about year-end and taxes for at least another nine or twelve months or so.

 Which one are you?
 Most of us (minus the uber prepared) probably have room for improvement.
 Think about which one you are now, and which one you would like to be.

 Here are three tips to help you to stop being a procrastinator with regards to the year-end work and being prepared for filing your taxes:

-Make this year the year you decide to stop procrastinating.
-We are still in January, so now is a great time to get started with good habits for next years year-end.
+Make this year the year you decide to stop being a procrastinator.
+We are still in January, so now is a great time to get started with good habits for next year’s year-end.
 By implementing these tips, you can relieve a lot of stress and feel good about year-end and maybe even paying your taxes will be less taxing!

 Let us know if you implement any of these tips and how they changed your year and your viewpoint on your year-end tasks.